Memory loss that isn't dementia — other causes worth knowing about

 It means not blaming yourself for the aggression.
 Your parent is aggressive because of their disease, not because you're failing as a caregiver.
 You didn't cause the aggression.
 You can't prevent all of it.
 You're doing the best you can with someone whose brain is not working right.

 And it means knowing that loving your parent and feeling frightened or hurt or angry about their aggression are not incompatible.
-You can love them and need them to be somewhere where they're getting care that you can't provide.
+You can love them and need them to be somewhere they're getting care you can't provide.
 You can love them and need to protect yourself from harm.
 Both of those things are true.

 Read more